DaveCaulfield/mkg-north-dublin-martial-arts/README.md

   [Back to top](#mkg-north-dublin)

   # Future Features
-  - A shop section using an e-commerce platform to allow the club to handle orders received for equipment.
+  - A shop section using an e-commerce platform to allow the club to handle orders received for equipment or clothing.
   - A members area to allow students access the clubs online instructional videos.